Dance education: Support

 A key element of successful dance education is access to a variety of sources such as teachers, mentors, parents and financial resources.
 The latter has the most weight as the ability to travel and gain access to dance lessons with competent instructors is directly linked to one's financial means.

 Current issues in dance education

 Gender issues

 Dance has been historically perceived as part of one's gender role.
 However, dance has been increasingly classified as a female art form as a by-product of the Western culture and rise of feminist viewpoints.
 The majority of those engaged in dance education and formal training are female.

 Lack of research in dance education

 There is an acute lack of active research available in the field of dance education.
-This is partly due to the fact that most dance educators are more engaged in teaching, choreographing and performing dance as well as directing a student body, leaving little time and room for prospective research.
+This is partly because most dance educators are more engaged in teaching, choreographing and performing dance as well as directing a student body, leaving little time and room for prospective research.
 The main questions that need answers in the form of research revolve around the effects of dance education on its learners, assessment of dance education, and methodologies of different institutions as well as teachers.